Patient Safety and Quality

 • Unplanned returns to theatre

 At all times we uphold the National Safety and Quality Health Service Standards (NSQHS) – the national benchmark that all hospitals Australia-wide must meet to maintain their licensing and accreditation status.
-Learn more about our approach to the National Standards below and how we implement Montserrat’s QMS and clinical governance framework to deliver quality healthcare locally.
+Learn more about our approach to the National Standards below and how we implement Nexus’s QMS and clinical governance framework to deliver quality healthcare locally.

 Westside Private Hospital gathers important data across all aspects of our hospital to continuously improve the safety, effectiveness and quality of our services.
 We use clinical governance systems across all levels of our organisation to achieve, monitor and regularly review our safety and quality performance.